mdsimon2/RPi-CamillaDSP/README.md

 I am not a programmer or DSP expert, my primary motivation is finding better ways to implement DIY active speakers.
 If you see a better way of doing something or want further explanation please speak up!
 These instructions have been developed as I learned how to implement CamillaDSP and found better ways to set it up, but I am always learning.

-Prior to GitHub, I archived older versions of the tutorial at the links below.
+For archived versions of the tutorial that pre-date Github, see links below.

 - [10/20/2022 Archive](https://drive.google.com/file/d/1y-vULEbXNjza7W4X1vQyIIH1r1GOCVpN/view?usp=sharing)
 - [12/12/2023 Archive](https://drive.google.com/file/d/1MbB300dAJUEtBld14Qd4loA6hD94v67B/view?usp=share_link)